Skip to main content

 The Tests

-Because there is a daunting amount of curling irons and curling wands on the market, we pared them down to top-rated picks at all price points to see which wands have the best features, usability, and of course, which best allowed me to create my desired style.
+Given the vast number of curling irons and curling wands available, we narrowed them down to top-rated picks across all price points to identify the wands with the best features, usability, and, ultimately, the ones that allowed me to achieve my desired style.

 We used each curling wand on a hair extension and, surprisingly, none of the curls fell in the following 24 hours.